Active-CSS/active-css-vscode-syntax-highlighting/README.md

 c:/Users/yourname/.vscode/extensions/
 ```

 On other operating systems you'll need to look up where the vscode extensions is, using a search engine.
-Then let me know how you got it all to work, and I'll include it in these instructions. :)
+Then let me know how you got it all to work (by opening an issue in this repo), and I'll include your instructions in these instructions. :)

 After copying the repo into the extensions directory, close and restart VSCode.